 Take a few moments to write a some ideas down.
 Talk to your pastor or other leaders about what it is your choir (or any other group you work with) does.
 Pray about it.
 A mission statement can keep you focused on the work you were called to do, and that will truly honor God.

-Adult Church Music Workshop and
+Annual Church Music Workshop

-Wrap-up your holiday shopping at smile.amazon.com/ch/27-1845905 and Amazon donates to Florida Chapter The Fellowship Of United Methodists In Music And Wor
+Shop at smile.amazon.com/ch/27-1845905 and Amazon donates to Florida Chapter The Fellowship Of United Methodists In Music And Wor